ipninichuck/DShield_S3_LogUpload/README.md

 # DShield_S3_LogUpload
 A simple python script that uploads the Dshield logs on a pi 3 sensor to a user's AWS S3 bucket for analysis.

+The purpose of uploading the logs of the pi 3 sensor to a S3 bucket is to provide a means of analyzing the data of specific sensors of a users choice.
+AWS is an excellent platform for cloud applications, and so it was chosen to host a suite of network log utilities.
+The script is short and sweet, and is meant to be automated by adding its execution to a cron job(see documentation).
+The only dependency is the boto3 library that allows automation of AWS tasks using python.
+The script works on any server capable of running python, only the log location variable needs to be changed to reflect the dshield installation environment(see documentation).
+For instance although created for the pi 3 sensor, the development environment was actually an Ubuntu VM.